lierluis/lierluis.github.io/_posts/2017-06-13-hello-world.md

 and of course for Jekyll's smooth integration with Github Pages to deploy the site.

-With Jekyll there's no need for databases, and therefore no complexity.
+With Jekyll there's no need for having a database, and that helps lessen the complexity of the site.
 I just create pages in Markdown, push them to Github, and they're live!

 Right now I'm just learning more of Jekyll's structure, which involves a bit of Ruby, Sass, and Liquid.

-Click [here] to view my projects.
+If you'd like to know more of the work I've done, click [here] to view my projects.

 Thanks for stopping by!